Tax Incentives for

 Consumers who are buying homes or refinancing existing mortgage loans may be eligible for an automated appraisal alternative.
 Borrowers may be able to realize savings in some instances of approximately $500, and closing times may be reduced by as many as seven to 10 days in cases where Freddie Mac's innovative new capability determines a traditional appraisal isn't needed.
 Freddie Mac's automated collateral evaluation (ACE) assesses the need for a traditional appraisal by leveraging proprietary models and using data from multiple listing services and public records as well as a wealth of historical home values to determine collateral risks.

 If ACE determines that the estimated value of the home provided by the lender is acceptable, the lender may receive immediate representation and warranty relief related to the value, condition and marketability of the property upon delivery of the loan to Freddie Mac.
-ACE will be available for qualified home purchases beginning on Sept.
-1, 2017; it has been available for qualified refinances since June 19, 2017.
+ACE has been available for qualified home purchases since Sept.
+1, 2017 and since June 19, 2017 for qualified refinances.

 Closer to us in Silicon Valley, you may want to check out programs available to home buyers in the city of San Jose, CA.